ArthurMns/Dream-Journal-App/README.md

 # Structure and Architecture

-The application works on a system of Tabs to change page and use the AsyncStorage to stock the dreams
+The application works on a system of Tabs to change page and use the AsyncStorage to stock the dreams.

 # Implemented features

 - Add a dream via a form (Title, description, luicid dream, nightmare).

-- Consult dream history.
+- Consult dream history:
+	- Display description and characteristics
 	- Search bar
 	- Delete a dream
-	- Display Description and characteristics

 - Semantic analysis of dreams using the external API [MeaningCloud](https://www.meaningcloud.com/developer/apis).